Credit listing

 We only report missed payments to BKR after 60 or 90 days, depending on the type of loan.

 At that moment, your positive credit listing changes into a negative credit listing.
-This stays visible until your payments are fully up to date again.

 What does the National Credit Register know about you?